 James M. Diefendorff, Ph.D.

-Dr. Diefendorffreceived his Ph.D. in I/O Psychology from The University of Akron.
+Dr. Diefendorff is a professor of Industrial/Organizational Psychology at The University of Akron.
 His research interests include self-regulatory processes, work motivation, and emotional labor.
-His research has been funded by the National Science Foundation and his publications have appeared in leading journals such as Journal of Applied Psychology, Personnel Psychology, Organizational Behavior and Human Decision Processes, Journal of Management, Academy of Management Journal, and Journal of Vocational Behavior.
-Dr. Diefendorff is currently on the editorial boards of Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Personnel Psychology, Journal of Business and Psychology, and Journal of Vocational Behavior.
-He also was an editor at Journal of Business and Psychology.
-Dr. Diefendorff is currently a professor of psychology at the University of Akron.
+His research has been funded by the National Science Foundation and his 60+ publications have appeared in leading journals such as Journal of Applied Psychology, Personnel Psychology, Organizational Behavior and Human Decision Processes, Journal of Management, and Journal of Vocational Behavior.
+Dr. Diefendorff is a fellow of the Society for Industrial/Organizational Psychology and is currently or has been on the editorial boards of Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Personnel Psychology, Journal of Vocational Behavior, Journal of Organizational Behavior, and Journal of Business and Psychology.
 Prior to joining the faculty at The University of Akron, Dr. Diefendorff served on the faculty in the Psychology Department at Louisiana State University and in the Business School at The University of Colorado at Denver.
 He also has been a visiting scholar at Singapore Management University, University of Osnabrück, and Hong Kong Polytechnic University.